-The Forever GI Bill was signed into law with many provisions, upgrades, and improvements scheduled to happen immediately, while other changes are to be phased in over several years.
+The Forever GI Bill was signed into law in 2017, with many provisions, upgrades, improvements, and many changes phasing in overtime to help expand veterans’ education benefits.

 One of the most significant benefits of the Forever GI Bill is the ability to use GI Bill funds to complete training that is not strictly college-based.
 Those qualified to apply for the GI Bill can use this important educational benefit to get a variety of training and instruction that can help start a new career or continue an existing one.